openjdk/jdk/doc/building.md

 ### Cross compiling with Debian sysroots

 Fortunately, you can create sysroots for foreign architectures with tools provided by your OS.
-On Debian/Ubuntu systems, one could use `qemu-deboostrap` to create the *target* system chroot, which would have the native libraries and headers specific to that *target* system.
+On Debian/Ubuntu systems, one could use `debootstrap` to create the *target* system chroot, which would have the native libraries and headers specific to that *target* system.
 After that, we can use the cross-compiler on the *build* system, pointing into chroot to get the build dependencies right.
 This allows building